 There are signs that may signal your child has a gluten intolerance.
 Some are very similar to symptoms of celiac disease.
 Keep an eye out for these conditions that may trigger a call to the pediatrician:

 Bloating can make your child feel like he has the worst tummy ache ever.
-The belly feels extremely full and gassy after eating and just downright uncomfortable.
+The belly feels extremely full, gassy, and downright uncomfortable after eating.

 2. Diarrhea or Constipation